-When people are avoiding Payasam now-a-days, hopefully you will be proud to make this Payasam/Kheer to feed your family and friends.
+When people are avoiding Payasa now-a-days, hopefully you will be proud to make this Siri Dhaanya Kheer/Payasa to feed your family and friends.
 This recipe suits the modern kitchen and modern tastes and is one to impress your guests at lunch or dinner.
 The Persian flavors of the rose petals, rose water/essence, pistachios and saffron elevate the taste of the humble millets and is a sure crowd pleaser.

 This recipe is also for those who think millets are not easy to cook.